InfTkm/ethereum-lab1/README.md

       and Transactions.
 Place these in a single Word or PDF document named Lab1Part2.doc or Lab1Part2.pdf and submit to Canvas.**

-  You can exit the truffle console by holding the CTRL down and striking D.
+  You can exit the truffle console by holding the CTRL down and striking d.

 ## Part 3  (Modified from "Mastering Ethereum" by Antonopoulos and Wood)